Looking to find out how the commission rate is calculated on Matchbook? or perhaps you’re considering using them as you’re preferred exchange.

 Matchbook Exchange has been up and running since 2005, roughly 5 years after Betfair arrived on the scene.
-Matchbook have historically been one of the smaller betting exchanges available, with less traded volume than the likes of Betfair.
+Matchbook has historically been one of the smaller betting exchanges available, with less traded volumes than the likes of Betfair.
 Although this year, things appear to be changing.

 What is the Difference Between Exchange and Bookmaker?

 The difference between an exchange and bookmaker is that an Exchange allows you to place a bet on a horse and against a horse (backing/laying), allowing you to set your odds to be matched by another user.
 Once the odds are matched, your bet is placed.

 Bookmakers only allow you to place back bets, and only give you the odds at which they want to set.
 This is usually a lot lower to what you will get on an exchange – limiting the potential profit that can be made with that bet.

 Bookmakers also have a tendency to play games with winning bettors by limiting their maximum stake size, seizing funds or closing accounts.

 Despite regular security checks (that are legally required), exchanges tend not to cause trouble like this as they just make a small commission on your winning and losing bets.

 Think of it like this; Matchbook Exchange is simply a platform like EBay which allows any one to come onto their platform to buy and sell.
 Then, much like EBay they charge a small fee on the transaction.